payloadcms/payload/examples/redirects/next-pages/README.md

 ### Payload

-First you'll need a running CMS.
-If you have not done so already, open up the `cms` folder alongside this example and follow the setup instructions.
-Take note of your server URL, you'll need this in the next step.
+First you'll need a running Payload app.
+There is one made explicitly for this example and [can be found here](https://github.com/payloadcms/payload/tree/master/examples/redirects/payload).
+If you have not done so already, clone it down and follow the setup instructions there.

 ### Next.js App